rodrigo-97/conditional-component/README.md

 ## Examples

-instead you using conditions like this.
+instead using conditions like this.

 ```jsx
     {